antaresproject/docs/docs/services/auth_and_acl.md

 ]);
 ```

-In order to create a new hierarchical role (with a superior role):
+In order to create a new hierarchic role (having a superior role):

 ```php
 $role      = new \Antares\Model\Role();